AngeliqueDF/advice-generator/README.md

 1. `npm run dev`
 2. Keep an eye on the console and reload the browser if necessary.
 The live reload server sometimes disconnects on its own.

+### Check out the other branches!

+- Branch `main` solves the challenge with the `async/await` syntax.
+- Branch `solved-with-promise-chaining` solves the challenge with promise chaining.
+- Branch `solved-with-jquery-ajax` solves the challenge with `jquery`.

 <br />

 ## The challenge